godwinwoo/Covid19Temperature/README.md

 This script takes the latest confirmed cases data from John Hopkins and the next 7 days weather high forecast, and plots a scatterplot along with a regression line and the r2 value in order to find the relationship between infection rate and temperature.
-As more data is collected the r2 should increase.
+As more data is collected we hope that r2 will increase.

 To run the script: